MicrosoftDocs/sql-docs/docs/big-data-cluster/concept-application-deployment.md

 For next steps, see [How to deploy an app on SQL Server big data clusters](app-create.md).

-#### App deploy Python runtime limitations
+#### Limitations of app deploy Python runtime

-App deploy Python runtime doesn't support scheduling scenario, once Python app is deployed, then up and running in BDC, a RESTful endpoint is configured to listen for incoming requests.
+App deploy Python runtime doesn't support scheduling scenario.
+Once Python app is deployed, and running in BDC, a RESTful endpoint is configured to listen for incoming requests.

 ### Use app deploy R runtime